CorporateClash/API/source/index.html.md

 print(r.json())
 ```

+* Rate limit: The login API is rate-limited at the cloudflare level, which has a separate rate limit from the one noted at the bottom of this page.
+The rate limiter noted will only tick if you pass the cloudflare rate limit.
 * `https://corporateclash.net/api/v1/login/`
 * Responds with a JSON object detailing the status of the login request, along with temporary gameserver information utilized by the TTCC client.